DCotterill/halixia-hugo/content/ma/take-a-nap-100.md

 layout: static
 ---

-Why an afternoon nap can be beneficial
+Why an afternoon nap can be beneficial.

 Listen to a podcast explaining the joys of an afternoon nap.
 It’s not a lazy snooze, it’s a brain booster!
 Napping can help your heart, improve your mood and enhance your memory.